 vs spot rate at settlement date

-Our traders will be happy to discuss the options and individual conditions for hedging against foreign exchange risk with you and to propose the best variant for your business.
+Our dealers are happy to discuss the possibilities and individual conditions for hedging foreign exchange risks and will suggest the best option for your business.